moaz16/Global-SuperStore-Power-BI/README.md

-# Global-SuperStore-Power-BI
+# Project Description
-This visualization project analyzes Global Super Store.
-# This project is to answer some business questions about:

-1-In the EU, what are the countries that had continuous loss in all of its branches over the years?

-2-which products are causing the highest loss, what do you suggest in order to avoid the loss in future purchases?
-- Which products should the company drop?
-- Which products should the company increase it's price?

-3-The company wants to offer free shipping to a segment of customers to drive up sales in that segment
-- Which segment should it be?
-- Would it be better if the offer was specified on some product categories or shipping modes?
+In this project, I have utilized the Global Super Store dataset and the Microsoft Power BI Visualization Tool to explore various business insights and provide recommendations based on the analysis.

+The report covers a specific scenario where I aim to answer important business questions.
+It starts by addressing the first question: identifying the European Union (EU) countries that have experienced continuous losses across all branches over the years.
+This analysis sheds light on regions that require special attention and potential strategies for improvement.

+Moving on to the second question, I investigate the products that are causing the highest losses and offer suggestions to avoid future losses.
+This involves identifying products that should be dropped from the company's offerings and those that could benefit from price increases.
+By optimizing the product portfolio, the company can focus on profitable items and enhance overall financial performance.

+Lastly, the report tackles the company's objective of driving up sales in a particular segment by offering free shipping.
+To determine the most suitable segment, I analyze different customer groups and their purchasing behavior.
+Additionally, I explore whether it would be more effective to specify the offer on certain product categories or shipping modes.